Rikki Barnes: Other versions

-What if?: Age of Ultron

-A middle-age version of Rikki appears in the future world of issue 3.
-As this came out after Onslaught Unleashed, this suggests that the character may return to life in the main Marvel Universe, which is later realized in the Future Foundation series (see above).

-Exiles Vol. 3

-In Exiles Vol. 3, after romancing Rikki's "Becky Barnes" reincarnation, Valkyrie encounters an alternate version of Becky who serves as a member of the pirate crew of Benjamin "Blackbeard" Grimm, both flirting with one another before Valkyrie is reunited with Rikki.
+In Exiles Vol. 3, after romancing Rikki's "Becky Barnes" reincarnation, Valkyrie encounters an alternate version of Becky who serves as a member of the pirate crew of Ben Grimm, both flirting with one another before Valkyrie is reunited with Rikki.
 While later trapped in a vision by rogue Watchers, Rikki sees a reality where she is unhappily married to a man.

 Powers and abilities

 Rikki is a natural athlete who was trained by S.H.I.E.L.D. and Captain America.
 She is a gifted fighter, marksman and acrobat with the familiarity with technological devices of a S.H.I.E.L.D. agent.

-Due to the special circumstances of her creation, which was influenced by Franklin Richard's idolization of both Captain America and his own mother, Rikki is repeatedly reincarnated into another reality after death, with her full memory of her past lives as well as selected injuries and scars and her trademark equipment.
+Due to the special circumstances of her creation, which was influenced by Franklin Richards' idolization of both Captain America and his own mother, Rikki is repeatedly reincarnated into another reality after death, with full memory of her past lives as well as selected injuries and scars and her trademark equipment.

 Weapons and equipment

 As Bucky she wore a bulletproof costume modeled after the original Bucky.
-She also made use of a vibranium-photonic energy shield along with vibranium soled boots that allowed her to run up walls, move silently, leap greater distances and land from great heights.
+She also made use of a vibranium-photonic energy shield along with vibranium-soled boots that allowed her to run up walls, move silently, leap great distances, and land from great heights.
 She also wielded a pistol.

 As Nomad, she made use of much of the same equipment with a new costume based on the Nomad identity once worn by Steve Rogers.
 She retains the vibranium-photonic shield and now uses throwing discs used by previous Nomads.
 It is possible she still possesses the vibranium soled boots, though she no longer used the pistol in that new identity.
 With her subsequent rebirth, she has returned to using her old gear.